Signs & Signals

 - Be consistent with other jurisdictions

 We are often asked why traffic signals operate a certain way.
 Following is an explanation of different types of traffic signal operation and some frequently asked questions.

 Each signal operates in one of three ways:

+This type of signal is used if there are significantly lower vehicle volumes on the side street or if there are peak periods when volumes fluctuate.
 The signal on the main street stays green until a vehicle is detected on the side street (vehicle detectors are placed in or over the road) or until a pedestrian presses the pushbutton for a "Walk" symbol.
 With this type of signal, the "Walk" or "Don't Walk" symbols are not displayed unless a pushbutton is pressed.
 The traffic signal will change at a pre-set time to minimize interruptions and maintain co-ordination on the major street.